-A recent article in Newsweek shows some positive and negative elements of multilingualism.
+A recent article in Newsweek, Why it’s smart to be bilingual, shows some positive and negative elements of multilingualism.
 I didn’t know that those who know more than one language may have a reduced vocabulary in each language than monolinguals.
 Most of the polyglots I know are actually more educated and better spoken than monolinguals.

 Here’s the start of the story: